Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 MEMBRANOUS (MEM-bra-nus) - Pliable and thin, transparent and usually not green.

-MENTUM (MEN-tum) - A basal projection in certain orchids, formed by the sepals and extended foot of the column.
+MENTUM (MEN-tum) - A basal or chinlike projection in certain orchids, formed by the sepals and extended foot of the column.

-MERICLONE (MER-i-clone) - A plant derived from tissue culture that is identical to its parent.
+MERICLONE (MER-i-clone) or (MAIR-i-klohn) - A plant derived from tissue culture that is identical to its parent.
+A clonal orchid plantlet produced through the technique of meristem propagation.

-MERISTEM (MER-i-stem) - Embryonic or undifferentiated tissues, the cells of which are capable of active division.
+MERISTEM (MER-i-stem) or (MAIR-i-stem) - Embryonic or undifferentiated tissues, the cells of which are capable of active division.
 The actively growing tissue of a plant, used for artificial cloning.
+The growing tissue made up of actively dividing cells, particularly at the tips of roots and at the apex of the vegetative or floral shoot.

 MESIC (mes-IK) - Constantly moist.

-MESOCHILE (ME-so-kile) - The central portion of the labellum in certain orchids.
+MESOCHILE (ME-so-kile) or (MES-oh-kyle) - The central portion of the labellum in certain orchids.
+The intermediate or middle part of the lip of orchids whose lip is separated into three parts.

 MESOPHYLL (MES-o-fill) - This thin walled cell tissue of a leaf-blade; a photosynthetic tissue, concerned with the gaseous exchange with the atmosphere.